mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 `my-component-vXYZ.zip`.
 These can be conveniently generated using the serverless framework, using `sls package`, but can also be built using a different process.
-Next to serverless functions, it is increasingly common to deploy Docker containers through MACH composer, using the serverless container hosting options in cloud providers (i.e. AWS Fargate).
+Next to serverless functions, it is increasingly common to deploy Docker containers through MACH Composer, using the serverless container hosting options in cloud providers (i.e. AWS Fargate).

 !!! tip "A component always contains a Terraform module"